msuhanov/regf/Windows registry file format specification.md

 When a dirty hive is loaded by a boot loader (not by a kernel), the applicable transaction log file (i.e. having a matching *Last written timestamp* in a valid backup copy of a base block) is used in the recovery.
 The first transaction log file is tried first.

 Another shortcoming in the implementation of the dual-logging scheme is that sequence numbers in a backup copy of a base block in a transaction log file are not used to record its mid-update state (see above).
 If a system crash occurs when writing to a transaction log file, there will be no clear indicators of which transaction log file is inconsistent.
-It's possible for an operating system to pick an inconsistent transaction log file for the recovery.
+It is possible for an operating system to pick an inconsistent transaction log file for the recovery.

 ### New format
 A hive writer will regularly swap the transaction log file being used (\*.LOG1 to \*.LOG2 and vice versa).
 This may divide log entries between two transaction log files; the first transaction log file isn't guaranteed to contain earlier log entries.